 #3: Athletic Performance

-Just days into my vegan transformation I started to notice a difference on my runs, in the weight room, and my ability to recover.
+Just days into my plant-based transformation I started to notice a difference on my runs, in the weight room, and my ability to recover.
 I generally run 2 to 3 times a week usually between 3 and 5 miles on any given day.
 There's a 3 mile loop I've been running all my life in my hometown.
 After years of stagnation, just 2 weeks into my diet change I shattered my personal record on the run.
 Then, each time I did it again, I'd beat my previous time.
 I went from averaging a 6:45 per/mile pace to a 6:15 per/mile pace in a matter of 6 weeks!
 It was crazy.

 I think my body's newfound ability to recover quicker plays a large role in the improvement of my endurance and strength.
 Every athlete knows that if you recover faster you're going to perform better the next day.
 Well, my ability to recover is better than it's ever been!
 (Note: I don't take supplements of any kind.
 That shit is poison.)
 Guess what?
 This also ties back to digestion.
 The less energy on digestion, the more energy for your body to repair itself.